 Honestly, for dessert I make popcorn over the stove and I usually eat just a handful of nondairy chocolate chips with it (I am product of my father–growing up when my parents first divorced, he would stock his pantry with two items: Pretzels and red licorice.
 I swear that is the God’s honest truth, just those two things!
 And we would eat them simultaneously for a nutritious snack.
 I blame him for my need to pair my sweets with something salty).
 Now this doesn’t mean that I don’t crave sugar throughout the day, heck I just had some chocolate chips right now (all this talk of sugar and stuff).
 I just find that having a little satisfies the urge to eat an entire cake (though if I wanted an entire cake on special occasions, I’ll do it*).
 Now if only I could find that self-control with chips.
 That is neither here nor there though…

 *A complete over-exaggeration on my end (shocker) but you get my point.

 Now these homemade gluten-free vegan Cinnamon Streusel Mini Coffee Cakes might not be wrapped up in plastic and you won’t have to fish them out of a vending machine (as if these are deterring points!) but they will satisfy that sweet tooth and even bring you back to those college days of snacking-hunting.
 And to that I say, cheers!

 If you want to you use your own blend or mix up the flours, feel free to do so–always understand that your results might be different and the weight conversion will be different.
 Nothing is guaranteed in this crazy world of gluten-free vegan baking.
 Need help with substitutions?
-Check out this: Guide to Gluten-Free Flours.
+Check out this gluten free flour guide.